scottx611x/CSCI-S-40/Lecture/Lectures.md

   - DNS helps with loadsharing
   - There are certain times where we don't want to have to know the "name" of the machine we want to talk to
     - MX records!
 We want the Mail Server for Harvard.edu we can get back a name that maps to an ip without knowing the full "name" of that machine
-    - `dig yale.edu mx` Yale has silly tes names for subdomains of their mail servers
+    - `dig yale.edu mx` Yale has silly tea names for subdomains of their mail servers
+  - Address Resolution:
+    - It seems simple, but it isn't